openstack/osprofiler/README.rst

           there are special trace headers.

         Actually the algorithm is a bit more complex.
-Python client sign trace info with passed to profiler.init HMAC key, and WSGI middleware checks that it's signed with HMAC that is specified in api-paste.ini.
-So only user that knows HMAC key in api-paste.ini can init properly profiler and send trace info that will be actually processed.
+Python client sign trace info with a HMAC key passed to profiler.init, and WSGI middleware checks that it's signed with HMAC that is specified in api-paste.ini.
+So only the user that knows HMAC key in api-paste.ini can init profiler properly and send trace info that will be actually processed.